7 Best Fender Stratocasters (2023) Strats For Every Budget!

 This is the perfect Strat for fans of the 1980s Japanese made models.
 It’s a meticulously made ‘50s style model, and it offers huge tone with its bridge mounted humbucker complimenting the vintage single coil pickups.

-The Fender JV Modified ‘50s Stratocaster came to us in an understated, yet handsome 2 color Sunburst, just as the original Japanese models came in.
-The pickups and knobs were beautifully aged to a dull cream color, and contributed well to the vintage aesthetic.
+The Fender JV Modified ’50s Stratocaster came to us in an understated yet handsome 2-color Sunburst, just like the original Japanese models.
+The pickups and knobs were beautifully-aged to a dull cream color, and contributed well to the vintage aesthetic.

-Being a 50’s style Strat, the fretboard and neck were both maple.
-They had a light tint and a satin finish that looked and fantastic.
-The neck profile was a thick soft V, which was noticeably different from the mainly C shape necks on the other guitars we tested for this roundup.
-It did take some getting used to, but ultimately, we found it to be quite comfortable.
+Being a ’50s-style Strat, the fretboard and neck were both maple.
+They had a light tint and a satin finish that looked and felt fantastic.
+The neck profile was a thick soft V, which was noticeably different from the mainly C-shape necks on the other guitars we tested for this roundup.
+It did take some getting used to, but we ultimately found it to be quite comfortable.

-The Fretwork was well executed, the edges were great, although the crowns weren’t as well polished as we’d have liked them to be considering the price of the guitar.
+The Fretwork was well-executed and the edges were great, although the crowns weren’t as well-polished as we’d have liked them considering the price of the guitar.

 The tones were where this particular Strat stood out.
-It was fitted with 2 vintage style single coil pickups and a hot vintage alnico humbucker.
-The beauty of this setup was the ability to switch between a fantastically warm neck position, and a raucus bridge position that was perfect for classic rock tones.
+It was fitted with 2 vintage-style single-coil pickups and a hot vintage alnico humbucker.
+The beauty of this setup was the ability to switch between a fantastically warm neck position and a raucous bridge position that was perfect for classic-rock tones.
 Clarity was fantastic in all positions, with no muddiness at any volume.

-Not everybody will like the thick soft V neck profile.
-It was one of the chunkiest of all of the test models, although the ergonomics were better than we found in the full thickness C profile necks we reviewed.
+Not everyone will like the thick, soft V-neck profile.
+It was one of the chunkiest of all of the test models, although the ergonomics were better than we found in the full thickness C-profile necks we reviewed.

-Verdict: The Fender JV Modified ‘50s Stratocaster is a fantastic guitar for those who love vintage styling and feel, but who still want some modern comfort and features.
-The pickups were incredibly versatile, with everything from bell like cleans and a creamy blues sound, right through to screaming overdriven tones, and the overall build quality was on par with US made models.
+Verdict: The Fender JV Modified ’50s Stratocaster is a fantastic guitar for those who love vintage styling and feel, but who still want some modern comfort and features.
+The pickups were incredibly versatile, with everything from bell-like cleans and a creamy blues sound to screaming overdriven tones.
+And the overall build quality was on par with US-made models.

 Also Consider